danielgom/GCP-Certifications/GCP-Associate-Cloud-Engineer/GCP_ACE.md

     * Can export cluster configuration but not Data
 * BigQuery (Alternative) - When we run SQL queries on petabytes
     * Go for Cloud Dataproc when we need more than queries (Batch Processing, Machine Learning, AI Workloads)

+### Secret Manager

+Store API keys, passwords, certificates, and other sensitive data

+* First-class versioning
+    * Secret data is immutable and most operations take place on secret versions.
+With Secret Manager, you can pin a secret to specific versions like "42" or floating aliases like "latest."
+    * Data is encrypted in transit with TLS and at rest with AES-256-bit encryption keys.

+### Transfer Appliance

+Transfer Appliance is the most cost-effective solution for data migration of large size.
+Obtaining a Transfer Appliance, copying the data to it, and shipping it to Google allows for a faster and more efficient migration.
+The Transfer Appliance is a physical device that can securely transfer large amounts of data offline

+### Exam question information

+___Connect Compute Engine VM to GKE internal in different VPC___

+* Creating a LoadBalancer Service type using the application's Pods as the backend and adding the annotation "cloud.google.com/load-balancer-type: Internal" ensures that the load balancer is only accessible internally within the VPC.
+Peering the two VPCs together allows the Compute Engine instance in one VPC to access the application in the other VPC.

+___Create GKE Resources from Deployment manager file___

+* Adding the cluster's API as a new Type Provider in Deployment Manager allows you to directly use Kubernetes API resources within your Deployment Manager templates.

+___When users get access to certain resources?___

+*  Admin Activity logs show when users were given roles to a certain resource

+___Google Kubernetes Engine (GKE).
+You want to keep costs under control.
+What is the best way to do that?___

+* Configure Autopilot in GKE to monitor node utilization and eliminate idle nodes.

+___How to move projects from a different org to your org.
+How can you accomplish this with minimal effort?___

+1. Move the project to the other organization using the projects.move method.
+2. Update the billing account of the project to that of your organization.

+___The app will be deployed in 3 separate environments namely development, test, and production.
+How can you deploy and manage these environments to ensure that they are consistent?___

+* Create one deployment template that will work for all environments using the Cloud Foundation Toolkit (CFT), and deploy with Terraform.

+___Your team is trying to migrate a business-critical application to Google Kubernetes Engine.
+What steps would you recommend to optimize the cluster for reliability?___

+*  Establish a GKE Autopilot cluster and choose to enroll the cluster in the stable release channel.

+___Your webapp needs a custom utility to build and you need to make sure it is in the default execution path and persists across sessions.
+Where should you store it?___

+* ~/bin